samus-io/tablab-steps/steps/dFklexkBgoZEG8yt2QJEA2nYjeqvqVUFPvm/en/README.md

 * Proper management of uploaded file storage can significantly reduce the risk of information disclosure and the exploitation of vulnerabilities in a web application.
 * To enhance security, consider the following best practices when deciding where and how to store files uploaded by users:
-  * Whenever possible, store uploaded files on a server separate from the main web application.
+  * Whenever possible, store uploaded files on a dedicated service or server separate from the main web application.
 This reduces the risk of an attacker gaining access to sensitive data or exploiting other vulnerabilities in the application server.
-  * If storing files on a separate server is not feasible, ensure that uploaded files are stored outside of the webroot directory.
+  * If storing files on a dedicated service or on a separate server is not feasible, ensure that uploaded files are stored outside of the webroot directory.
 This prevents direct access to the files via the web server.
   * If the application needs to display uploaded files to users, avoid allowing direct access to these files via the web server.
 Instead, implement a server-side handler that serves the files.
 This handler can map files internally to a unique ID, which is then used to access the file.
 This approach provides an additional layer of security by preventing attackers from directly accessing the file paths.

 ### Upload and download limits